-Ah, Port Ellen Islay whisky, a collector’s and investor’s malty wet dream that continues to defy pricing parameters with values of old releases going up each and every year, and the price of new releases entering the market at astonishingly high prices to try and take out the secondary market’s fair share.
+Ah, Port Ellen Islay whisky, a collector’s and investor’s malty wet dream.
+It continues to defy pricing parameters with values of old releases going up each and every year.
+The price of new releases entering the market at astonishingly high prices to try and take out the secondary market’s fair share.

 But with the rebuild of the Port Ellen Islay whisky distillery in planning, with building likely to commence very soon I, along with many of my whisky friends, colleagues, clients, customers, readers, followers and fellow whisky geeks often pass comment or raise the question; Will we still herald Port Ellen Islay whisky when the distillery is resurrected like a phoenix?

 Around 18 months or so ago, as I sat in the audience of Bar Convent Berlin (BCB) reading through the slides I was about to present to a couple hundred industry professionals and veterans on the psychology of branding and packaging design, a curious press release entered my inbox that took all of my attention for the next few minutes.

 The distilleries, which have been silent since they were closed in 1983, will be brought back into production through a £35 million investment by Diageo, the world’s leading Scotch whisky company.